Aftabgazali/Task-1-Java-Rest-Api/README.md

 “Server” objects should be stored in MongoDB database.
 Be sure that you can show how your application responds to requests using postman, curl or any other HTTP client.

+## We have used SpringBoot Framework to work on the RestApi for task 1
+## 1. Api Documentation
+For this task, we decided to build a simple api of **Course** Object which has fields such as, ● An Integer Id
+● A String Name
+● A String Language
+● A String Framework